harrisoncramer/gitlab.nvim/README.md

     toggle_node = "t", -- Opens or closes the discussion
-    toggle_all_discussions = "T", -- Open or close separately both resolved and unresolved discussions toggle_resolved_discussions = "R", -- Open or close all resolved discussions toggle_unresolved_discussions = "T", -- Open or close all unresolved discussions keep_current_open = false, -- If true, current discussion stays open even if it should otherwise be closed when toggling toggle_resolved = "p" -- Toggles the resolved status of the whole discussion position = "left", -- "top", "right", "bottom" or "left"
+    toggle_all_discussions = "T", -- Open or close separately both resolved and unresolved discussions toggle_resolved_discussions = "R", -- Open or close all resolved discussions toggle_unresolved_discussions = "U", -- Open or close all unresolved discussions keep_current_open = false, -- If true, current discussion stays open even if it should otherwise be closed when toggling toggle_resolved = "p" -- Toggles the resolved status of the whole discussion position = "left", -- "top", "right", "bottom" or "left"